 However, this may not be the case in certain situations.
 Sometimes destiny is “written in stars” and certain catastrophes tend to happen.
 Such events are not our fault since they happen often around the world and are solely based on external events.
 What life brings is not important as our personal reaction to these misfortunes.

-Bad HabitsBy constantly thinking about the negative outcome, it would not be pushed out of our life and become a habit that is hard to get rid of.
+Bad HabitsThe negative thinking becomes a habit eventually that is hard to pushed out of our life.
 We constantly worry about something that might happen to us to justify and validate being worried.
 But in reality, it could be just a product of our own thinking.
 Moreover, thoughts of worry are an intense focus on unwanted life scenarios.
 As a result, we end up with constant feelings of anxiety and depression.
 Whether you had a bad day or are stressed out about your life, finances or loved ones, these types of emotions come from the negative emotions spectrum.

 Focusing on a problem feels different from focusing on a solution.
 We are so focused on negative things in life and feel powerless that we tend to spend time focusing on the negative outcome because it probably won’t hurt so bad when it becomes a reality.
 We tend to think that worry is beneficial to us because we can be prepared for all possible negative scenarios and avoid them.
 However, by living and constantly thinking negative thoughts, we actually create our own reality and feel totally helpless.
 By thinking in a negative light, we also fail to listen to our inner emotional and spiritual guidance.